bigcommerce/dev-docs/docs/stencil-docs/reference-docs/other-objects-and-properties-overview.md

 ## Product

-<b>Description:</b> Default property that provides detailed product data.
+**Description:** Default property that provides detailed product data.
 Called on the default `templates/pages/product.html`and `templates/pages/amp/product.html` templates, and on several partials in the `templates/components/` subdirectory:

 * `account/returns-list.html`,
 * `cart/item-options.html`,